 What are Pulses?

-Pulses are edible seeds of legume family.
+Pulses are edible seeds of the legume family.
 They are annual crops and are harvested as dry grains.
 They are healthy, nutritious and easy to cook.

 Hundreds of varieties of pulses are grown throughout the world.
 The production of pulses improves soil quality, decreases greenhouse gases and requires less water than any other crops.